-Navigate to each subrecipient's RSR by using the Provider Report inbox or searching for the subrecipient using the search feature in the left navigation menu.
+- Navigate to each subrecipient's RSR by using the Provider Report inbox or searching for the subrecipient using the search feature in the left Navigation panel.
 Open the Provider Report by selecting the envelope icon in the "Action" column.

-Review:
+- Review:

 - Provider Report

 - Upload Confirmation Report validation

 - Completeness Report

 - Validation comments the subrecipient has made

-Then use the links on the left to either "Submit/Accept" or "Return for Changes."
+Use the links on the left to either "Submit/Accept" or "Return for Changes."